KoolP/RealTimePositioningWeatherApp/README.md

 Description:
-Weather app that fetches OpenWeather API and automatically updates current weather conditions and temperature for user, based on the latitude and longitude position measurementstthat are fetched when app is launched and if user changes her location it will update.
+Weather app that fetches OpenWeather API and automatically updates current weather conditions and temperature for user, based on the latitude and longitude position measurements that are fetched when app is launched and if user changes her location positioning will update.

 Features:
 - Uses GPS, CLONASS, Wifi and other location systems that iOS CorelocationManager provides